meilisearch/.github/profile/README.md

 👋  Hi!
 This is Meilisearch, an open-source, easy-to-use, blazingly fast, and hyper-relevant search engine built in Rust.

-Meilisearch is a young company based in Paris.
-From the outset, our goal is a simple and intuitive experience for both developers and end-users.
-To know more about us, you can read our [blog](https://blog.meilisearch.com/).
+Meilisearch is a search engine created by [Meili](https://www.welcometothejungle.com/en/companies/meilisearch), a software development company based in France and with team members all over the world.
+Want to know more about us?
+Check out our [blog](https://blog.meilisearch.com/)!

 ## 🔎 Meilisearch